How Much Does a Pilot Make a Year?

 How Much Do Starting Airline Pilots Make?

 Airline pilots start as first officers, and how much they make in their early years depends on the airline they fly for.
-Starting airline pilot pay can range from $56,000 to around a $100,000 a year salary.
-According to Epic Flight Academy, in year 1, a first officer could earn $56,000 with Air Canada and up to $100,000 with Alaska Airlines.
+Starting airline pilot pay can range from $56,000 to around a $100,000 a year salary or more.
+According to Epic Flight Academy, in their initial year, a first officer could earn up to almost $120,000 with Alaska Airlines.

 Wondering “How much does a pilot make an hour?”
-At $56,000, the per-hour pay would be $26.92 for a typical job.
-However, it’s worth noting that while pilots may work 50 or more hours per work, they on average only actually fly for 22 or so hours per week.
+At $56,000, the per-hour pay would be about $26.92 for a typical job.
+However, it’s worth noting that while pilots may work 50 or more hours per work, on average they actually fly for only 22 or so hours per week.
 Even the lowest salary mentioned here can be well above the minimum wage in many states, reflecting the level of training and skill pilots must have.

 How Much Does a Pilot Make?